-Our team of experienced directors and staff members work with business and industry to provide easier access to the University’s world-class technologies, researchers and facilities.
+Our team works with researchers, business and industry to provide easier access to the University’s world-class technologies, researchers and facilities.

 Professor Brian Boyle joined UNSW Australia in July 2015 and is Deputy Vice-Chancellor (Enterprise).
 The Division provides strategic leadership support to the President and Vice-Chancellor, and where appropriate to the University Council, on all aspects of the University's enterprise and innovation agenda.
 Driving a significantly enhanced culture of innovation in the University, the Deputy Vice-Chancellor (Enterprise) works with a wide range of University staff in Faculties, Schools and central administrative units to realise the University's innovation goals.

 The Division of Enterprise has carriage of "Delivering from Research Excellence" and "Knowledge Exchange for Social Progress on Economic Prosperity" as part of UNSW's 2025 Strategy.